plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 While energizing your Rôle, you may not spend any money or other assets unless you first get authorized to do so.
 This authorization must come from a Cercle that already has control of those resources for spending Raison d’Êtres.
 It counts as spending if you dispose of significant property of the Cercle, or significantly limit any of its rights.

 To get authorized to spend, you must announce your intent to spend in writing to the Cercle you're seeking authorization from.
-You must share this announcement where all Cercle Members of that Cercle will typically see it.
+You must share this announcement where all Membres de Cercle of that Cercle will typically see it.
 Your statement must include the reason for the spending, and the Rôle you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
 Any recipient of your announcement may escalate the spending for extra consideration.
 You may not proceed with the spending if escalated, however a Premier Lien of that Cercle may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Rôle gains control of those resources.
 You may spend them for your stated Raison d’Être, or further authorize others to.
 The Cercle you got authorization from in turn loses this control, however a Premier Lien of that Cercle may revoke the authorization at any time.

 A Politique may change this process in any way, or directly authorize a Rôle to control spending of the Cercle's resources.